-Our undergraduate history programmes are broad and innovative, ranging from English and European medieval history to the recent history of Africa and India.
-As an undergraduate, you can take History on its own as a Single Honours programme, or as Principal History with another programme (including History Dual Honours, History Major and History Minor).
+Our undergraduate history programmes are broad and innovative, ranging from the medieval past to recent developments in events and culture.
+As an undergraduate, you can take History on its own as a Single Honours programme, or with another programme (including History Dual Honours, History Major and History Minor).

 Students taking the Single Honours programme are introduced to the study of History at degree level in the module Historical Research and Writing, designed to develop their research, communications and analytical skills.
-In the second semester of their first year they are introduced to different kinds of History in the module Histories of the Extraordinary and the Everyday, which concentrates on the different approaches taken by historians when challenged by the vastness of extraordinary events and the minutiae and banality of the everyday.
-Students also select further modules drawn from the range of medieval, early modern and modern topics from world, North American, European and local history.
+In the remainder of their first year they have the opportunity to study key topics.
+In recent years our students have selected modules drawn from a range of medieval, early modern and modern topics from world, North American, European and local history.
 In their second year students choose from a variety of option modules, allowing them to develop their own personal interests.
-They also have the opportunity to spend a semester abroad at a partner institution in Europe (including the Netherlands, Sweden and France), Turkey, Hong Kong, Australia and the USA, and in one module to undertake a work placement.
-In their final year, all students can become true historians, studying a variety of in-depth topics in the course of which they will also produce a dissertation on their own, independent research.
+We also enable students to develop new horizons such that in recent years students have had the opportunity to spend a semester abroad at a partner institution in Europe (including the Netherlands, Sweden and France), Turkey, Hong Kong, Australia and the USA, and in one module to undertake a work placement.
+In their final year, all students can become true historians, studying from a variety of in-depth topics in the course of which they will also produce a dissertation on their own, independent research.

 For postgraduates we offer two Master’s programmes, a Master of Arts (MA) in History and a Master of Research (MRes) in History.
 The MA in History allows students to choose from a wide variety of taught modules across a range of chronological, geographical and thematic spectrums.
 Students also produce a substantial piece of independent research.
 The Master of Research in History is part of a programme in the School of Humanities offering students the opportunity to produce a substantial piece of independent research and writing while developing wide-ranging research skills.

-Our annual Latin and Palaeography Summer School, which has been established for nearly forty years, attracts students from across the UK, Europe and America.
-We also have a continuing presence in regional history, offering a certificate programme and postgraduate research in local history, supporting local societies and, through the Centre for Local History, hosting a programme of local historical research and writing.
+Our Latin and Palaeography Summer School, has run for nearly forty years, and has attracted students from across the UK, Europe and America.
+We also have a continuing presence in regional history through the Centre for Local History, which hosts a programme of local historical research and writing.

-We have a flourishing community of postgraduate research students as part of the Research Institute for the Humanities.
+We have a lively community of postgraduate research students as part of the Research Institute for the Humanities.
 We welcome postgraduate applications in all fields where we can offer effective supervision (see here for further details).
 Office and computer facilities are provided, and research training is given through the School of Humanities.
 There is an annual postgraduate symposium, and regular seminars in Modern History, Early Modern History and Local History.
-All welcome visitors to the university.
+All the events welcome visitors from outside the university.
 Keele Historians, including postgraduates, also participate in region-wide seminars in Medieval and Early Modern History.